 - Your account name

-- Your International Bank Account Number (IBAN) – you can find this on your statement
+- Your International Bank Account Number (IBAN) – you can find this on your statement or just use the IBAN generator below.

 Your IBAN is similar to your usual account number, but with extra information that helps the overseas bank identify your account and make the payment.